adventistmedia/adventisthub-apidoc/source/index.html.md

 The API allows you to activate a pending users account.

 Before trying to activate the account you will need the users invite token.
 You should first verify the invite token is valid with the `invite_token_introspect` endpoint.
-Once the invite token is verified you can then the user sign in or create a myAdventist account (this process happens outside of the AdHub API) to retrieve a myAdventist token that can be used to activate the users AdHub Account.
+Once the invite token is verified you can then have the user sign in or create a myAdventist account (this process happens outside of the AdHub API) to retrieve a myAdventist token that can be used to activate the users AdHub account.

 ## Invite Token Introspect